What Angers the Narcissist?

 Are They Jealous?

-They think that they are superior to everyone else and they hate being corrected, when they get constructive criticism, or being wrong.
-Especially from a higher authority.
+They think they are superior to everyone else, so they absolutely hate when someone corrects them, receiving constructive criticism, or being proven wrong—especially by a higher authority.

 Competitive?
 Definitely!
 They hate to lose!

-A Narcissist is like a child, wanting all the toys, when they get something new, this is their opportunity to brag about it too.
-Something they love to do.
-A lot.
+A narcissist is like a child who wants all the toys.
+When they get something new, they immediately use it as an opportunity to brag—something they love to do a lot.

-They hate when people are late.
+They hate when people are late

-If you are in a Narcissistic Abusive situation, please seek immediate assistance by contacting your local police or domestic violence hotline.
+If you are currently in a dangerous or abusive situation, please seek immediate assistance by contacting your local police or a domestic violence hotline.

 Please be sure to Like, Share, Comment, and Follow so you stay updated on future content!